 Grade point averages are calculated on a 4.0 scale and are updated at the conclusion of each semester.
-The overall GPA is computed with weighted credits and includes all courses with the exception of Office/Teacher Aide and Resource Accountability.
+The overall GPA is computed with weighted credits and includes all core courses and electives required for graduation.
 Classes (traditional classroom or online delivery) taken outside of GCA are not included in the overall GCA grade point average unless they comply with specific criteria and are approved ahead of time by the Student Services office.